Nahelou/Nahelou/README.md

 ### Hi there 👋

-@nahelou, GIS engineer at [Explore](https://www.explore.fr/) passionate about new technologies and dataviz.
+@nahelou, 3D Webmapping dev at [SIRADEL](https://www.siradel.com/) passionate about new technologies and dataviz.

 I'm trying to learn to code on my own, **spoiler** : *That's not easy* :nerd_face:

-Currently based in Nantes, France
+Currently based in Rennes, France

 You can find some side projects on my [Personal webSite](https://nahelou.github.io/)